Fresh Fun Flavor

 4. Add in beans, corn, tomatoes, and taco seasoning and stir with a large spoon.
 Allow to simmer on low heat while you prepare the sauce.

-5. Add cashews, salsa, yogurt, water, smoked paprika, cumin, and salt to blender and blend on high for 60 seconds or until completely smooth.
+5. To a high speed blender add the cashews, salsa, yogurt, water, smoked paprika, cumin, and salt.
+Blend on high for 60 seconds or until completely smooth.

 6. Pour the sauce into the pot and stir to combine everything.

 7. Continue to simmer until heated through, about 5 minutes.
 Taste and adjust salt if needed for preference.
 Serve with a variety of toppings!
-See Topping Ideas below.
+See Topping Ideas in Notes section below..

 Notes